nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

     params_true = [0, 1] # parameters of "true" model

-Next, let's create the data.
 We'll generate our datapoints in a certain range of :math:`x` values about the "true" model line.
 For this example, we'll make uncontaminated datapoints that are Gaussian/normally distributed, with standard deviation :math:`\sigma=1`, about the true model.
 In order to highlight